Starting and leaving a job

 The agreement can contain whatever terms the parties to the agreement have agreed on.
 However, it must include the following terms:

-- Protection in restructures – for most industries, a clause stating how the employer will protect the employees if the business is restructured.
+- Protection in restructures – for most industries, there needs to be a clause stating how the employer will protect the employees if the business is restructured.
 This doesn’t include industries like cleaning and catering services where workers have special legal protections because they’re particularly vulnerable to restructuring (see: “Migrants and other vulnerable workers”).

 A collective employment agreement can’t include any terms that are contrary to the law or inconsistent with the Employment Relations Act.